butterdori/zmk-config/README.md

 - Assigning F19 as a shortcut to calculator means double tapping the key switches the layer to the calculator layout and launches calculator.
 - F13~F18 can be assigned to other programs, or used as you see fit.
 - Ctrl+Pg Up/Dn can be used to move between tabs in the browser.
 - Lang 1/2/3 keys are actually Ctrl+Shift+1/2/3, which can be assigned to the different language keyboards you are using.
+Since Windows 7, there is an unfixed bug where the assigned key sequences for language keyboards are erased for random reasons (sleep, log out, shutdown etc.).
+There is a way to fix this [here]([url](https://superuser.com/questions/958901/set-shortcuts-to-change-keyboard-layout-in-windows-10)).
 - Parentheses and quotations enter both endings and presses the left arrow key once, placing you in the middle.
 - Win+Shift+Right arrow key moves the selected window to your right monitor (if already in the right monitor, it goes to the left monitor).
 - Ext Power Toggle is used when the OLED is not functioning, which can happen due to current limitations in ZMK displays.